 How can you tell if your soil is providing the right nutrients for your plants?
 Plants can suffer all kinds of problems and even die if they aren't in fertile enough soil.
 Different species have different requirement, but across the board there are two critically important factors anyone can track (primary macronutrients and pH), and two other factors that need to be measured professionally, but are less likely to cause you problems (other nutrients and cation exchange capacity).

 May's plant of the month is one of my favorites: columbine.
 Columbine thrives on woodland edges between full sun and part shade.
 The delicate, intriguing flowers nod gently on slender stalks from mid to late spring.
 The foliage is light and airy, and helps create a calm atmosphere even after the flowers are gone.
 Later in the season, the seedpods ripen and produce a gentle rattling sound when the wind blows.

-Our favorite spring-blooming tree here at Gardens of Growth is probably Serviceberry.
+Our favorite spring-blooming tree here at 317Grow is probably Serviceberry.
 The white flowers are a crowd-pleaser, the dark red berries are delicious, the fall color is unbeatable, and it's a native species for Indiana.
 It's hard to get much better than that.
 There are a few different species of Serviceberry growing in North America.
 The Canadian Serviceberry sticks closer to the east coast, while the Allegheny Serviceberry extends inland all the way to Minnesota and Iowa.